-The castle is in a state of ruin.
-There are visible fragments of the defensive wall and the ruin of two floors of the tower, 7 meters high, with a nearby latrine annex.
-In addition, on the western side there is a later, narrower sixteenth-century wall.
-The western wall also includes the ruins of the barn, which from the outside resembles the rest of the ruins, but is in fact a much later building, erected in the eighteenth century, using material from non-existing parts of the walls.
-Entrance to the castle is free.
+The castle is in a picturesque ruin.
+You can see large fragments of the defensive wall, especially the western curtain, and the ruin of two floors of the tower, slightly over 8 meters high, with two adjacent annexes.
+In addition, on the north-west side there is a narrower, early modern wall, connected with a round dovecote, considered a medieval building.
+The western curtain also covers the ruins of the barn, which from the outside resembles the rest of the ruins, but is in fact a much later building, erected in the 18th century using material from the no longer existing wall fragments.
+Medieval residential buildings in the eastern part of the courtyard have been degraded to an advanced ruin.
+Admission to the castle area is free.

 Salter M., The castles of Gwent, Glamorgan & Gower, Malvern 2002.